azzlack/Reactive.EventAggregator.Net35/README.md

 ### Installation

-To install it, just run this from the Package Manager Console:
+To install it, just run this from the Package Manager Console or [download from NuGet manually](https://www.nuget.org/packages/Reactive.EventAggregator):

     Install-Package Reactive.EventAggregator.Net35